The practice continues to deliver good results for Kazakhstan and secured an award against Ghana

 In Singapore, it is representing two subsidiaries of local engineering group Asiatic in a SIAC arbitration with Cambodia’s Phnom Penh Special Economic Zone, concerning electricity tariffs under a joint venture agreement.

-In the Florida courts, Astigarraga is acting for the Panama Canal Authority as it defends a US$265 million ICC award from a set-aside application from a construction consortium.
+In the Florida courts, Astigarraga helped the Panama Canal Authority as it successfully defended a US$270 million ICC award against a construction consortium.

 Reed Smith’s international arbitration practice spans the globe.
 With offices in the world’s leading arbitral centers, including London, Paris, New York, Singapore, Hong Kong, Dubai, Miami, and Houston, we are ideally positioned to represent clients in international business disputes.